Act for the Development of Tourism

 The central administrative authority on tourism is responsible for the international advertising and promotion of the tourism industry.
 Should seek internationalization, localization and regional equalization.

-International advertising or promotion campaigns for tourism industry launched by private organizations or profit-taking enterprises shall comply with related laws and be supervised by the central administrative authority in accordance with the regulations promulgated by the central administrative authority.
+International advertising or promotion campaigns for the tourism industry launched by private organizations or profit-seeking enterprises shall comply with related laws and be supervised by the central administrative authority in accordance with the regulations promulgated by the central administrative authority.

-In order to enhance international promotion and to facilitate international tourists, the central administrative authority, or its authorized tourism agency, may sign tourism cooperation agreements with foreign tourism agencies to intensify regional cross-border tourism cooperation.
-The former authority or agency may also engage in the exchange of business operation know-how with countries or areas within the respective regions.
+In order to enhance international promotion and to make it more convenient for international tourists, the central administrative authority, or its authorized tourism agency, may sign tourism cooperation agreements with foreign tourism agencies to strengthen regional international tourism cooperation.
+The former authority or agency may also engage in the exchange of business operational know-how with countries or areas within the respective regions.

 Article 6